akuovi/the-living/content/en/bricks/intro.md

 title: intro
 ---

-# The Ultimate Theme You Need To Start Your Hugo Website
+# Build with Purpose.
+Share with Grace.

-Hugobricks is a free website theme built with Hugo and vanilla CSS, providing everything you need to jumpstart your Hugo website and save valuable time.
+The Living Directory is more than a website — it’s a spiritual resource hub designed to uplift, equip, and inspire.
+Whether you're exploring devotionals, journals, or tools for quiet reflection, everything here is crafted to guide your journey with clarity and intention.

-{{< button "Get started for free" "/get-started/" >}}
+{{< button "Begin Your Journey" "/storehouse/" >}}

 ![](/uploads/brick_intro.png)